Top 5 Reasons to Choose Physical Therapy First

 5. Improve balance and reduce the risk of falls.

 As we age, our risk of falling increases.
 Physical therapists can identify if you are a high risk for falls, and factors including muscle weaknesses, coordination, and proprioception deficits that can lead to falls can be improved with specific exercises.
-Sometimes the source of loss of balance is related to the vestibular system, such as with certain types of dizziness and vertigo.
+Sometimes the source of loss of balance is related to the vestibular system (certain types of dizziness and vertigo).
 These can be addressed with certain movements and exercises to restore vestibular function and reduce the risk of falls.

-At Proactive Physical Therapy, a physical therapist is there to assist you in moving toward greater function by understanding your specific condition or injury, providing you with an individualized program to address the reasons for your limitations, and arming you with the knowledge you need to manage your condition and put you on the path to better health.
-Contact us to schedule a free assessment today!
+We are here to assist you in moving toward greater function by understanding your specific condition or injury.
+We will provide you with an individualized program to manage your condition and put you on the path to better health.
+Choose physical therapy first and contact us to schedule a free assessment today!